mastermaxx03/VoyageAI/README.md

 ## ⚙️ How It Works

 1.  **Offline Pipeline**: The `intelligent_agent.py` script searches the web for travel guides, uses Docling to process them into clean markdown, and `ingest_data.py` builds a Chroma vector database from this content.
-2.  **Online Querying**: The `app.py` Streamlit app loads the pre-built database. [cite\_start]When a user asks a question, it retrieves the most relevant information and uses a Groq LLM to generate a context-aware answer[cite: 16, 17, 18].
+2.  **Online Querying**: The `app.py` Streamlit app loads the pre-built database.
+When a user asks a question, it retrieves the most relevant information and uses a Groq LLM to generate a context-aware answer.

 ## 🛠️ Tech Stack